abelrg25/abelrg25.github.io/content/en/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         <div align="justify"> As an Early Career Researcher, I led various projects that resulted in the publication of two research articles in high-impact journals worldwide.
-I also collaborated with international groups on different projects, which led to the publication of three additional scientific articles.
-During this period, I developed a range of skills, including a comprehensive understanding of Python and its various data analysis packages such as Pandas, NumPy, SciPy, and Scikit-learn, as well as visualization packages like Matplotlib, which facilitated my preparation and interpretation of graphs.
-I also gained experience with operating systems such as macOS, Linux, and Windows.
-Additionally, I learned to present my results at various national and international conferences, in both English and Spanish, to audiences from a wide range of scientific disciplines.
+I also collaborated with international groups on different projects, leading to the publication of three additional scientific articles.

+        During this period, I developed a range of skills, including a comprehensive understanding of Python and its various data analysis packages such as Pandas, NumPy, SciPy, Astropy, and Scikit-learn, as well as visualization tools like Matplotlib, which helped me prepare and interpret data effectively.
+I also gained experience working with operating systems such as macOS, Linux, and Windows.

+        Additionally, I completed the Google Data Analytics Certificate, expanding my expertise in SQL, Excel, R, and Tableau.
+This allowed me to strengthen my ability to manipulate, visualize, and analyze data efficiently.

+        Finally, I learned to present my results at various national and international conferences, in both English and Spanish, tailoring my communication for audiences from a wide range of scientific disciplines.
         Please reach out to collaborate! 😃 </div>
     design:
       columns: '1'